-Banks and NBFC can also promote and encourage enterprises to get Udyog Aadhaar registration
+Banks and NBFC can also promote and encourage enterprises to get Udyog Aadhaar registration registration and even enable online schemes of State and Center o be accessed with this unique number and integrate with eBiz system.

-Universalisation of Registration:
+Universalization of Registration:

 The Ministry request all the concerned to promote universalization of registration so that a data-driven policy support can be designed and implemented in consultation with all the stakeholders.